 Cell Reprogramming & Therapeutics LLC has an accomplished management team with extensive experience building successful biotech companies.
 The company’s Leadership and distinguished Scientific Advisory Board comprises world leaders in Cell Biology, Stem cell Biology, Neuroscience, pharmaceutical-industry leaders, and successful entrepreneurs.
 The team applies its expertise in cellular and medical research to develop and commercialize new products and technologies.

 Dr. Alexanian is a Chief Scientific Officer at the Cell Reprogramming & Therapeutics LLC (CR&T) and is responsible for scientific and administrative oversight of the projects conducted at the company.
 Dr. Alexanian has a degree in Vet Medicine (VMD) and PhD in Biochemistry (Biochemical Pharmacology).
 He received training at universities and centers worldwide (Pasteur Institute and University of Montpelier in France, University of Saarland in Germany, Institute of Biochemistry in China (Shanghai) and Russia (Moscow), WiCell Research Institute in Madison, Wisconsin, and at the W.M.
 Keck Center for Collaborative Neuroscience in New Jersey.
 Before joining CR&T Dr Alexanian held Faculty positions (Associate Professor) in the Departments of Anatomy and Neurobiology as well in Biochemistry and Molecular Biology, at the Colorado State University (1997-2000) and in the Departments Cell Biology, Neurobiology and Anatomy as well as Neurosurgery (Associate Professor) at the Medical College of Wisconsin - MCW (2000-2013).
 He currently holds Adjunct Associate Professor position in the Department of Medicine at MCW.
 Over the past two decades his research has been focus in areas such as Neurobiology, Cardiovascular pharmacology, Cancer biology, Stem cell biology and Regenerative medicine.
-These studies supported by governmental agencies such as NIH and VA Merit review and by several privet foundations such as Spinal cord society, Sophia Wolf Quadracci Memorial Fund for Stem Cell Research, The Bryon Riesch Paralysis Foundation's.
-AOSpine North America, AOSpine International, and many others.
+These studies supported by governmental agencies such as NIH (NIA, NIC, NCATS), NSF and VA Merit review, by several privet foundations such as Spinal cord society, Sophia Wolf Quadracci Memorial Fund for Stem Cell Research, The Bryon Riesch Paralysis Foundation's.
+AOSpine North America, AOSpine International, by WI State and many others.

 Dr. Bamburg has graduated from the University of Illinois, Urbana, received his Ph.D. degree in Biochemistry, University of Wisconsin, Madison and prior to joining the Colorado State University Faculty was Postdoctoral Fellow at Stanford University Medical School.
 Currently, he is a Professor at the Department of Biochemistry and Molecular Biology, and Director of Undergraduate Degree Program in Neuroscience, Molecular, Cellular and Integrative Neuroscience Program, Colorado State University.
 He is a member of several editorial boards such as American Journal of Neurodegenerative Disease; BioArchitecture; Biochemistry; Current Neuropharmacology; Cytoskeleton; Journal of Alzheimer’s Disease and Parkinsonism and the Open Neuroscience Journal.
 He served as a reviewer on NIH, NSF, Swiss NSF, and Alzheimer’s Association study sections.He received total of over 120 Awards NIH, NSF, National Multiple Sclerosis Society, Research Corporation, Guggenheim Foundation, Muscular Dystrophy Association, March of Dimes, Spinal Cord Research Foundation, American Paralysis Association, Alzhemier’s Association, Christopher Reeve Paralysis Foundation, Alzheimer Drug Discovery Foundation, Cure Huntington Disease Initiative (CHDI) Foundation, Camille and Henry Dryfus Foundation) totaling over $12,400,000.